Conceptual Idea Emporium

 - Buy up cheap property and build self-sustaining commercial buildings, ideally over-sustaining and selling products back to the grid

-Hurricane resistant, energy efficient home
+Hurricane resistant, energy efficient home or office

 Solar concentrator -> Steam engine -> electrical generator